The Pisa tower on a sunny day

 Italian Reflexive Verbs

 You may have noticed that some Italian verbs end in -si, such as lavarsi, vestirsi, and svegliarsi.
-These are called reflexive verbs (verbi riflessivi).
+These are called reflexive verbs (verbi riflessivi), and they are an essential part of everyday Italian because they often describe actions that people do to themselves.

 What is a Reflexive Verb?

-A verb is reflexive when the subject and the object of the action are the same — in other words, when someone is doing something to themselves.
+A verb is reflexive when the subject and the object of the action are the same, in other words, when someone is doing something to themselves.
+This means the action reflects back on the person performing it.

 How to Conjugate Reflexive Verbs

-Reflexive verbs are conjugated just like regular verbs, but with the reflexive pronoun in front.
-The -si ending is dropped and replaced by the correct pronoun based on the subject:
+Reflexive verbs are conjugated just like regular verbs, but you must include the reflexive pronoun in front of the verb.
+The -si ending is removed and replaced by the correct pronoun according to the subject:

 Reflexive Pronouns: